airbytehq/write-for-the-community/.github/ISSUE_TEMPLATE/translate-a-tutorial-article.md

 ---

-**The tutorial I want to translate**
+**Translation Details**

+Link to the resource you want to translate:

-Which resource you want to translate
+Language you want to translate to:

-**Community vote**
-👍 Upvote if you need it too
-❤️ I love it!
-🚀 I can help you!